-Vitamins for Children?
+Vitamins for Children

-Be sure to keep the vitamins out of the reach of young children – because some supplements for kids taste and look like candy, there is a danger of overdosing, especially when supplements contain iron.
+As far as supplements are concerned, give children a complete antioxidant formula as well as multiminerals.
+Be sure to keep the vitamins out of the reach of young children – some supplements for kids taste and look like candy and there is a danger of overdosing, especially when supplements contain iron.